Grays Thurrock, Essex

 'Enjoyable well-executed stuff'

--Simon Reynolds, music critic (The New York Times, The Guardian, The Wire, Mojo)
+-Simon Reynolds, 'Retromania' author and music critic (The New York Times, The Guardian, The Wire, Mojo)

 'This guy out-Ghost Boxes Ghost Box.
 Hauntological heaven.'